The Science of Cocktail Ice

-If you’re looking for the sweet spot between your standard ice cubes and texture-rich crushed ice, then you can go for the cracked ice.
+If you’re looking for the sweet spot between your standard ice cubes and texture-rich crushed ice, you can go for the cracked ice.
 It can also make your drinks cold fast, but it wouldn’t water down your cocktail as quickly as crushed ice.

-This cocktail ice form is usually used for stirring drinks that are made up of only spirits and lesser ingredients, such as the Negroni.
+This cocktail ice form is usually used for stirring drinks made up of only spirits and lesser ingredients, such as the Negroni.
 Because of its versatility, cracked ice can also be used for tropical cocktails such as the Caipirinha.

 Collins Spear Ice

-The Collins Spear ice is a tall ice block that fits a high ball and a Tom Collins glass.
+The Collins Spear ice is a tall block that fits a high ball and a Tom Collins glass.
 You would want to use this fancy ice spear for cocktails like Long Island Iced Tea.

 Going back to the logic we mentioned earlier, if the ice form is larger, it would stay solid longer, thus, slower to chill and dilute your drink, and retain the quality of your cocktail until the last sip.